afram/reveal.js/md/slide-34-promises.md

 ```

 Note:
--
+- Not new
   - Native support for Promises

 - Follows Promises A+ Spec